FaserF/TCL-Discussion-Telegram/docs/index.md

 !!! warning "Non-Official Resource"
     **This is NOT an official TCL website.** All administrators are volunteers.
 "TCL" is a registered trademark of **TCL Technology**.
+    Read our full [Community Disclaimer](community.md) for details on our volunteer status.